-When Gwen tried to command Caliban to transform into the creatures it had consumed, everything from scarlet-furred felines, carrion crawlers, dire wolves to even a horned-bear, the beast became frustrated and disruptive.
+When Gwen commanded Caliban to transform into lunch, meaning everything from felines to crawlers, her beast grew frustrated and disruptive.

-“Maybe it only transforms into creatures it bests, in the wild.
-Like in a ritualistic bout.”
-Petra made an unusual and unlikely proposition.
+"Maybe it only transforms into creatures it bests, in the wild.
+Like in a ritualistic bout."
+Petra offered an unlikely proposition.

-Gwen was thinking more so of Faceless, and how the void-woman-thing had tried to consume her body by taking it into its morphic form as though submerging her into a pool of corrosive pitch.
-Maybe it had something to do with creature cores, or perhaps power levels, or, as Petra said, it was about besting the opponent.
+Gwen was thinking more so of Faceless and how the void-woman thing had tried to consume her body by submerging her ego into a pool of corrosive pitch.
+Or mayhap it had something to do with Creature Cores or even power tiers, but that would take real-world evidence.

 Under Wen and Kumiko's watchful eye, she attempted both Consuming feeder-summons, as well as having Caliban wail away without using its Gila-ability.
 Though there was no conclusive answer to that hypothesis, Gwen did confirm that without her Kirin amulet, she was most definitely receiving the lion's share of the vitality consumed by her void-Familiar.